 As the final contender, we went with six (6) Renogy 100 watt rigid frame monocrystalline compact solar panels because of their unique measurements and low weight.

 These particular high-power solar panels are ideal for any off-grid application on smaller RVs with limited roof real estate as they require a smaller footprint

 They are shorter than the standard-size 100-watt solar panel yet contain the same power output.

 Each solar panel is equipped with a junction box and MC4 leads, connecting to a controller or expanding to more panels.

-In fact, at a later time, we are considering making our own solar panel suitcase using similar solar panels because of their size.
+In fact, at a later time, we may even consider making our own solar panel suitcase using similar solar panels because of their size.

-IMPORTANT NOTE: This adhesive method above is ONLY FOR FIBERGLASS OR ALUMINUM ROOFS!
+IMPORTANT NOTE: This type of adhesive method is ONLY FOR FIBERGLASS OR ALUMINUM ROOFS!
 Do NOT use this adhesive method on rubber membrane roofs.

 Solar Charge Controller

-The brain child of our RV solar system is a Victron 150/35 MPPT BlueSolar Charge Controller that replaced a ridiculously outdated and under-performing factory-installed solar charger.
+The brain child of our Winnebago View solar upgrades is a Victron 150/35 MPPT BlueSolar Charge Controller that replaced a ridiculously outdated and under-performing factory-installed solar charger.